jessecambon/tidygeocoder/README.md

 | Transamerica Pyramid | 600 Montgomery St, San Francisco, CA 94111 | 37.79470 | \-122.40314 |
 | Willis Tower         | 233 S Wacker Dr, Chicago, IL 60606         | 41.87851 |  \-87.63666 |

-We can then plot our addresses on a map using the longitude and latitude coordinates.
+Now that we have the longitude and latitude coordinates, we can use ggplot to plot our addresses on a map.

 ``` r
 library(ggplot2)